-4.2 Disclosure of Interest
+5.2 Disclosure of Interest

-- (a) Elected Members, Committee Members and Eemployees will adopt the principles of disclosure of interest as contained within the Local Government Act 1995 and the Financial Interests Manual as prepared by the Department of Local Government. - (b) Whenever disclosure is required by (a) above, or otherwise seems appropriate, it will be made promptly, fully, and in writing to the CEO prior to the mMeeting. - (c) Elected Members, Committee Members or eEmployees are required to disclose any non-financial interest, where they believe that the public may have a perception that their impartiality may come into question.
-The disclosure must occur when the matter is to be discussed at a Council or committee meeting where the person who has the non-financial interest will be in attendance and/or has given, or will give, advice.
+- (a) Elected Members, Committee Members and Employees will adopt the principles of disclosure of interest as contained within the Local Government Act 1995 and the Financial Interests Manual as prepared by the Department of Local Government. - (b) Whenever disclosure is required by (a) above, or otherwise seems appropriate, it will be made promptly, fully, and in writing to the CEO prior to the Meeting. - (c) Elected Members, Committee Members or Employees are required to disclose any interest, where they believe that the public may have a perception that their impartiality may come into question.
+The disclosure must occur when the matter is to be discussed at a Council or committee meeting where the person who has the interest will be in attendance and/or has given, or will give, advice.

-(d) The disclosing of an interest as detailed in (b) and (c) above is to be made immediately before the matter is discussed or at the time the advice is given, and shall be recorded in the minutes of the mMeeting.

-(e) The disclosure of an interest in (c) above does not affect the ability of the Elected Member, Committee Member or eEmployee to discuss or vote on the matter.
+- (d) The disclosing of an interest as detailed in (b) and (c) above is to be made immediately before the matter is discussed or at the time the advice is given, and shall be recorded in the minutes of the Meeting. - (e) The disclosure of an interest in (c) above does not affect the ability of the Elected Member, Committee Member or Employee to discuss or vote on the matter.

-PART 65 - CONDUCT OF ELECTED MEMBERS, COMMITTEE MEMBERS AND EMPLOYEES
+PART 6 - CONDUCT OF ELECTED MEMBERS, COMMITTEE MEMBERS AND EMPLOYEES

-5.1 Use of Confidential Information
+Use of Confidential Information

-Elected Members, Committee Members and eEmployees shall not use confidential information to gain improper advantage for themselves or another person or body in ways which are inconsistent with their obligation to act impartially in the public interest; or to improperly cause harm, detriment or impairment to any person, body, or the Council.
+Elected Members, Committee Members and Employees shall not use confidential information to gain improper advantage for themselves or another person or body in ways which are inconsistent with their obligation to act impartially in the public interest; or to improperly cause harm, detriment or impairment to any person, body, or the Council.